 How do the fuel rebates stack up?

 As mentioned, only the Chevron Visa card offers a permanent rebate on fuel purchases.
-The program recently changed for the worse and in 2014 here’s how it works:
+The program recently changed for the worse and here’s how it works:

 - A “Fuel Credit” is a statement credit accrued on fuel purchases that can be applied to future fuel purchases made using your card account.